 AI and IPA can be biased

 The ‘magic’ that lies behind AI is that it can be trained to recognize certain traits in data and use it to relieve you of your task.
 However, you can’t give your AI-powered tools full autonomy, as it can backfire.
-For instance, if you train your recruitment tool to spot fitting candidates (but feed it with data where most past candidates were male, just like Amazon did), you can unwittingly introduce gender-bias into your hiring process.
+For instance, if you train your recruitment tool to spot fitting candidates (but feed it with data where most past candidates were male, just like Amazon did), you can unwittingly introduce gender bias into your hiring process.
 In the worst-case scenario, not spotting such things could lead to serious financial repercussions and fines.

 Building your process automation strategy

-Automating Purchase Order through RPA tools
+Automating purchase orders through RPA tools

-Keeping data cohesive across multiple systems, such as sales software and a CRM, can be a pretty daunting task.
+Keeping data cohesive across multiple systems, such as sales software and CRM, can be a pretty daunting task.
 It is quite vulnerable to mistakes and inconsistencies.
 Utilizing RPA tools for recurring processes, such as Purchase Order requests, can be an excellent option.
 The RPA tool can be programmed to approve or deny requests based on the criteria outlined by you - if the process is unilateral.
 If approved, it can be automatically generated and sent to the required individuals.

-Improve Customer Support with AI
+Improve customer support with AI

 Detecting the sentiment of emails or messages is where AI solutions shine.
 Be it setting the right mindset, routing messages to the right person to handle invoices, complaints, or requests, or analyzing NPS surveys, AI tools that are trained on your data can take on an enormous workload of reoccurring processes that require intelligence.

 Transferring data between systems by using IPA